 Any single or dual wheel 9,000 lbs.
-Any single axle 18,000 lbs.
-Any vehicle combination with five axles with minimum spacing 73,280 lbs.
-Any vehicle combination with six or more axles with minimum spacing 80,000 lbs.
+Any single axle • Any vehicle combination with five axles with minimum spacing Any vehicle combination with six or more axles with minimum spacing

 Bridges and Seasonal Road Restrictions

 Bridges with rated capacities less than the maximum legal limit in Minnesota have gross weight restrictions posted.
 You must observe these restrictions.
 Annually, from March 20 to May 15, township and county roads not paved with concrete are restricted to five-tons per axle unless posted signs indicate otherwise.
 Throughout the year, any public roadway may be restricted to less than normal weights by signs that limit axle and axle group weights.